fwupd/fwupd/README.md

 Raspberry Pi support
 --------------------

-A provider is avaialable that can flash the boot firmware on the Raspberry Pi.
+A provider is available that can flash the boot firmware on the Raspberry Pi.

 Adding a new provider
 ---------------------